dz0ny/vaultier/README.rst

     sudo apt-get install postgresql postgresql-contrib python python-dev python-pip

-Also, virtualenv is recommended, as per usual
+Also, virtualenv is recommended, as per usual.

 Development and testing
 -----------------------